A New Vision, A New Voice ~ The North Texas Conference

 This workshop was held on Oct.
 11, 2017.
 Mary Brooke Casad shared how to take your everyday experiences of God and translate them into a written devotional that will encourage and inspire others.
 Participants received an overview of devotion writing styles for books, blogs, etc. used by Christians for daily prayer and meditation.

 Missed the workshop?
-You can watch the presentation videos below.
+You can download the handout and watch the presentation videos below.

 Telling Your Story, Sharing Your Faith Presentation